 - Heat cramps – it causes muscle pain or spasms, usually in the arm, leg or stomach muscles.
-Other symptoms include fainting, mild swelling and heat rash.
+In addition, other symptoms include fainting, mild swelling and heat rash.

 - Heat exhaustion – the signs include weakness, dizziness, muscle aches, nausea or vomiting, headache and increased sweating